The American Philosophical Association (APA) has the following statement about program rankings

 The PGR is, to my knowledge, the earliest ranking system specifically dedicated to philosophy graduate programs.
 It is still widely referred.
 To a certain extent, the other ranking systems I mention later are responses to the shortcomings of the PGR.
 For this reason, I still include a discussion of it here, despite the (very reasonable) disapproval by others.

-The PGR was started by the philosopher Brian Leiter, and hence also called the “Leiter report”.
+The PGR was started by the philosopher Brian Leiter, and hence also called the “Leiter ranking”.
 The method is this: the editor sends requests to professional philosophers, asking for their impressions of the strengths of programs in different areas of philosophy (e.g., ethics, metaphysics).
 The rationale is that a prestigious program is one where professional philosophers think is prestigious (or, in any case, have heard of).

-In 2014, Leiter was severely criticized for his unprofessionalism and uncollegiality.
+In 2014, Leiter was criticized for his unprofessionalism and uncollegiality.
 Many methodological criticisms of the PGR, which had been around for some time, also gained more attention.
 The criticisms I was aware of were: that white men working in the analytic tradition were disproportionately favoured as evaluators, resulting in biased assessment of departments with specialization in other traditions (e.g., continental tradition, feminist philosophy).
 If you are curious, you can trace some of the discussions here.

 Academic Placement Data and Analysis